Neurodiversity

 Neurodiversity Celebration Week

 Neurodiversity Celebration Week is a worldwide initiative about celebrating neurological differences.
 It aims to challenge stereotypes about neurological differences and transform how neurodivergent people are perceived and supported in society.
-To celebrate the week some of our neurodivergent alumni and student shared their stories and what they’ve learned so far.
+To celebrate the week, our neurodivergent students share their experience at Salford and what they would tell current students.

 Matthew's Story